GabrielHoy/GPGMP/README.md

 - Unit Tests have not been written yet.

 > **TODO:**
-- Refactor several `mpn` routines to use pre-allocated scratch space instead of trying to dynamically allocate on the GPU
+- Refactor many `mpn` routines to use pre-allocated scratch space instead of trying to dynamically allocate on the GPU
 - Optimize `gpgmp::mpnRoutines` routines for parallelized processing
 - Optimize `gpgmp::mpfRoutines` routines for parallelized processing
 - Optimize `gpgmp::mpfArrayRoutines` routines for parallelized processing